gronnerup/Fabric/FabricRestApiDocs/Readme.md

 1. **Extract Identity Support Data**: The first notebook, `01-Load Fabric REST API docs.ipynb`, demonstrates how to scrape the Microsoft Fabric REST API documentation to retrieve identity support data for each API endpoint.
 2. **Create a Semantic Model**: The second notebook, `02-Build Fabric Docs Semantic Model & PBI Report.ipynb`, shows how to create a blank semantic model using Semantic Link Labs and how to add tables, measures, and hierarchies to expose the scraped data.
 This notebook also generates the report.
 3. **Generate a Report**: Use the report.json file to create a new report using the semantic model.
-This will allow you to analyze the data directly in Microsoft Fabric.
+This will allow you to analyze the data directly in Power BI.

 ## Blog Post